-I also observed in researching the history of WBLN, the lack of information from the Bloomington Pantagraph compared with the amount of coverage, advertising, and other publicity of the other stations as they went on the air in 1953.
-There were only a few photos published of the new station's equipment and staff.
-As mentioned earlier, I could not find a listing of all of the station's employees, something that was always featured in the news stories of the other stations in central Illinois along with pictures.
+In researching the history of WBLN, I also observed the need for more information from the Bloomington Pantagraph compared with the other stations' coverage, advertising, and other publicity as they went on the air in 1953.
+Only a few photos were published of the new station's equipment and staff.
+As mentioned earlier, I could not find a listing of the station's employees, which was always featured in the news stories of the other stations in central Illinois, along with pictures.

-It also appeared that the Pantagraph did not capitalize on the advertising possibilities with area TV dealers as only a few were included in the pages of the newspaper.
+It also appeared that the Pantagraph should have capitalized on the advertising possibilities with area TV dealers as only a few were included in the pages of the newspaper.
 Other newspapers in Springfield, Decatur, Champaign, Urbana, and Danville all took advantage of the opportunity to sell ad space to the TV dealers and repair shops to celebrate the arrival of local TV services in their respective cities.

-The lack of outside promotion whether it was ad space in the newspaper or time on the local radio station(which would be impossible to prove or disprove) could have been another public relations mistake made by Cecil W. Roberts and his management.
+The lack of outside promotion, whether it was ad space in the newspaper or time on the local radio station(which would be impossible to prove or disprove), could have been another public relations mistake Cecil W. Roberts and his management made.

-Add to that the number of stations that were coming on the air at the time and competition was increasing as well.
-Signals from WEEK-TV, Channel 43 in Peoria which broadcast many NBC programs, and the overwhelmingly strong signal of WCIA, Channel 3, and network programming from CBS were the two main sources of competition for WBLN.
+Add to that the number of stations coming on the air, and competition also increased.
+Signals from WEEK-TV, Channel 43 in Peoria, which broadcast many NBC programs, and the overwhelmingly strong signal of WCIA, Channel 3, and network programming from CBS and WTVH were the three primary sources of competition for WBLN.
 As an added hurdle, remember that the overall programming quality of CBS and even NBC was putting lowly ABC in the rating basement....dragging the viewership of WBLN into the basement as well.
-The syndicated programming which had to be purchased by WBLN to fill the holes left by the vacated time slots of ABC programming was of even poorer quality overall.
-Also, WBLN filled programming holes with local religious and or local music programming which would not have attracted much of an audience against that of the more popular programming of the other local stations.
+The syndicated programming, which had to be purchased by WBLN to fill the holes left by the vacated time slots of ABC programming, could have been better overall.
+Also, WBLN filled programming holes with local religious and local music programming, which would have attracted little of an audience against the more popular programming of the other local stations.

-The possible small staff of WBLN limited the station's ability to produce local programming which could have generated some local interest.
-Compare the small staff of 9 WBLN employees with the enormous staff of 47 employees at WTVP in Decatur and over 20 employees at each WICS and WCIA facility.
-It appeared that WBLN was a low-budget, shoestring operation that prohibited the purchase of outside promotion and advertising.
-Local programming surely had a low production value compared to much higher quality local broadcasts on Peoria's WEEK and Champaign's WCIA.
-Cecil Roberts underestimated the costs of running a television station and seriously under-capitalized the operation of WBLN.
+The possible small staff of WBLN limited the station's ability to produce local programming, which could have generated local interest.
+Compare the small team of nine WBLN employees with the enormous staff of 47 employees at WTVP in Decatur and over 20 employees at each WICS and WCIA facility.
+WBLN appeared to be a low-budget, shoestring operation that prohibited purchasing outside promotion and advertising.
+Local programming had a low production value compared to much higher quality local broadcasts on Peoria's WEEK and Champaign's WCIA.
+Cecil Roberts under estimated the costs of running a television station and seriously under-capitalized the operation of WBLN.

-According to records, on July 13, 1955 ownership of WBLN was transferred from Cecil W. Roberts to Worth S. Rough's WBLN Inc..
-The price paid for the property is unknown, but the low or non-existent profitability certainly contributed to the sale of the facility.
-It was during this time in the mid to late 1950's many stations were running out of operating capital.
-Many UHF stations located throughout the country were going out of business, especially ones in which the direct competitor would have been a VHF station with a major affiliation contract with either CBS or NBC.
+According to records, on July 13, 1955, ownership of WBLN was transferred from Cecil W. Roberts to Worth S. Rough's WBLN Inc..
+The price paid for the property was never determined, but the low or non-existent profitability certainly contributed to the sale of the facility.
+In the mid to late 1950s, many stations needed more operating capital.
+Many UHF stations throughout the country were going out of business, especially ones in which the direct competitor would have been a VHF station with affiliation contract with either major network, CBS or NBC.

-Failure of the main power tube was the cause according to Rough.
-He said the tube which was guaranteed for 1,000 hours of operation had by then been used over 4,000 hours and a spare was not stocked by the station for backup.
+Failure of the main power tube was the cause, according to Rough.
+He said the tube that was guaranteed for 1,000 hours of operation, had been used over 4,000 hours by then, and the station did not stock a spare for backup.
 He also said a replacement tube had been ordered from G.E.
 In Syracuse, New York, and was expected to arrive sometime Thursday.

 He also stated that the downtime would be used to “overhaul” the station equipment, and viewers may see a test pattern broadcast from time to time during the period.
-This was obviously a stall and most certainly an embarrassing situation for the recent new owner of the station.
+This was a stall and embarrassing situation for the new station owner.
 By the following Friday, February 8th, the Pantagraph published the station's first obituary, with the headline read “WBLN's Blackout Will Be Extended.”

 The story began with the statement that the station “was reported out of business at least temporarily.”
 Rough had no comment on the report that the station would remain off the air permanently.
 He did say that a “lack of operating capital would prevent the immediate resumption of operations.”

 The cost of the main power tube, around $3,000, for the G.E.
 Transmitter was beyond the ability of the station to replace it.
-There was simply no money to do so, as the station continued to struggle in its day-to-day efforts to stay afloat.
+There needed to be more money to do so, as the station continued to struggle in its day-to-day efforts to stay afloat.

-It appears he sought a loan to purchase a new power tube, as well as more operating capital to bring the station back to life, and keep it running for awhile until advertising time sales were better.
-In fact from the time he took control of the facilities he was seeking additional capital to the sum of around $20,000.
-Even though during his ownership he said, he had been able to reduce by half the debt he took on with this purchase from Cecil Robert's company.
+It appears he sought a loan to purchase a new power tube and more operating capital to bring the station back to life and keep it running for a while until advertising time sales were better.
+In fact, from the time he took control of the facilities, he sought additional capital of around $20,000.
+Even though he said he had been able to reduce half the debt, he took on this purchase from Cecil Robert's company during his ownership.

-He also described the problems saying that advertisers were slow to respond to the station, but advertising interest had “picked up considerably in recent months.”
-He went on to say his sales staff operated differently from other stations because he “did not instruct salesmen to put the heat on potential local advertisers.
-We depended on solid, sound business practices and those practices were beginning to show results in recent months.”
+He also described the problems, saying advertisers were slow to respond to the station, but advertising interest had “picked up considerably in recent months.”
+He told his sales staff operated differently from other stations because he “did not instruct salesmen to put the heat on potential local advertisers.
+We depended on solid, sound business practices, which were beginning to show results in recent months.”

-From that point, Worth Rough intended to keep the station's franchise(license), but his future plans were not stated.
-Ultimately the writing was on the wall as much of the station's equipment may have been put in storage at an unknown location.
+From that point, Worth Rough intended to keep the station's franchise(license), but his plans needed to be stated.
+Ultimately, the writing was on the wall, as much of the station's equipment may have been stored at an unknown location.
 The building of James Hastings Jr. would stand vacant and empty for a few months.

-In early February 1957, the financial problems of WBLN became obvious with the expected eventual failure of the "main power tube" in the station's transmitter.
+In early February 1957, the financial problems of WBLN became apparent with the expected eventual failure of the "main power tube" in the station's transmitter.